ecklf/tailwindcss-radix/README.md

 ## Migrate from v1

-To prevent a possible future name clashing `skipAttributeNames` has been removed.
-Please update the class names accordingly.
+To prevent a possible future name clashing the `skipAttributeNames` option has been removed.
+In case you used this option, please update the class names accordingly.

 ## Demo